 - Since its inception in the last half of fiscal year 2007, CADSQ has advised or assisted more than 150 Oklahoma aerospace and aviation businesses.

-- The State has invested $1.7 million in CADSQ, resulting in 354 contracts for 30 Oklahoma businesses worth nearly $41 million, and 820 jobs either created or retained.
+- The State has invested $1.7 million in CADSQ, resulting in 372 contracts for 30 Oklahoma businesses worth nearly $45.8 million, and more than 900 jobs either created or retained.